Is It: Composition

-"Is It" is a pop song, with elements of dancehall and R&B. According to Nmesoma Okechukwu of Euphoria magazine, "the synthy chorus and the scrambled vocals give it a defining edge, with producers Sammy Soso, Ari PenSmith, Believve, and Mocha Bands probably out to create a nontraditional bop".
+"Is It" is a brazilian funk song, with elements of dancehall and R&B. According to Nmesoma Okechukwu of Euphoria magazine, "the synthy chorus and the scrambled vocals give it a defining edge, with producers Sammy Soso, Ari PenSmith, Believve, and Mocha Bands probably out to create a nontraditional bop".

 Music video

 The music video for "Is It" was directed by Aerin Moreno, who also directed Tyla's "Push 2 Start" video, and premiered alongside the song on 11 July 2025.
 According to Maya Georgi of Rolling Stone, the visual "showcases her sharp Bacardi choreography.
 The Bacardi dance has become a staple of Tyla‘s, and has ties to the amapiano genre she has championed.
 By the end of the video, the singer has ignited an entire dance party with her spicy moves (and found a fresh pair of sunglasses)".

 Commercial performance

 "Is It" received 1,274,357 streams on Spotify after a whole day of tracking, making it her biggest debut on the platform as of 31 October 2025, and has since amassed over 50 million streams on the service.
 Additionally, the song's music video amassed 762,000 views on YouTube on the first day of its release.
 "Is It" debuted atop the UK Afrobeats Singles Chart, number 99 on the UK Singles Chart and number 7 in South Africa.
 In the United States, "Is It" impacted the rhythmic crossover frequencies on 12 August 2025, reaching number 14 on the US Billboard Rhythmic Airplay chart.